AlbertGBarber/PixelSpork/README.md

 * Uses the famous [FastLED](https://github.com/FastLED/FastLED) library as a foundation, ensuring that writing to LEDs is as fast as possible.

-* Fully documented, both here and in the code itself.
+* Fully documented, both in the [Gitub Wiki](https://github.com/AlbertGBarber/PixelSpork/wiki) and in the code itself.
 I hate wading through incomplete wikis and unexplained code.
 I pledge that I will do my very best to keep this wiki complete and up-to-date.
 If you ever find a topic/feature that isn't explained or is incomplete, please let me know (by opening an issue, etc)!

-### To get started, check out the wiki [starter guide](https://github.com/AlbertGBarber/PixelSpork/wiki/Overview)!
+### To get started, check out the [starter guide](https://github.com/AlbertGBarber/PixelSpork/wiki/Overview)!

 ### Join the Discord Server!